u107207006/ID-Lottery-Global-Manifesto/README.md

 Turning the page for the whole human race!"*

 [Verse 2 - Beyond Weapons & Warfare]

 *"Think about it!
 The old, corrupt political walls— They won't be brought down by F-35s or F-47s in the sky, Nor by J-20s or J-36s passing by!
 (Team Echo - Teng & Ling): Hey!
 Take a guess!
 What is the true power that quietly retires the old system?
 (Crowd Voices): We can't guess!
-What super weapon чего it be?
 What super weapon could it be?!"*

 [Chorus / Hook - The Grand Revelation]

 *"The answer is—
 ID Lottery Love: 1 Second Change!
 ID Lottery Love: 1 Second Change!